Midas24k/most-expensive-logo-eva/README.md

 ## Description:

-This project is a commiand-line application built with node.js that take user inputs and generates them into a SVG file.
-The application promts the user for for text color and shape of the logo using the Inquirer package.
-Due to the many moving pieces of this application it also required tests to ensure that everything worked properly powered by the Jest package.
-A full tutorial will be added to the questions section.
+This project is a commiand-line application built with node.js that takes user inputs and generates a SVG file.
+The application prompts the user for the text, color, and shape of the logo using the Inquirer package.
+Due to the many moving pieces of this application, test were required to ensure that everything worked properly.
+The test were powered b using the Jest package in nodejs as well.
+A full tutorial will be added to the installation section as well as pictures of important pieces of the code.

 # Table of Contents